Mrdeejonez/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions adds executable permission to user and group

 7-everybody changes permissions for everyone

+8-James_Bond strips everyone but other of permissions

+9-John_Doe provides full permissions to the user, exexute permission to the group and write execute permission to other